 TCP (Text and images): Reliable message delivery.

-UDP (Calls and video): High-speed data stream for voice.
+UDP (Calls and video): Fast data stream for voice.

 SOCKS5 (Recommended): A universal standard.
 Fast, supports UDP.
 Ideal if Viber is simply "glitchy" or partially restricted.

 🧩 Part 2.
-Which proxy type to choose for Viber?
+What type of proxy to choose for Viber?

 Understanding the protocol (SOCKS5) is only the foundation.
 The walls and roof are the IP address type.
-The IP you choose determines whether calls will "stutter" and whether your number will be blocked for suspicious activity.
+Whether your calls "stutter" or your number gets blocked for suspicious activity depends on the IP you choose.

-Here is a breakdown of the three main proxy types as they apply to Viber.
+Here is a breakdown of the three main types of proxies as they apply to Viber.

 A. Residential Proxies

-These are IP addresses of real home providers (like your home Wi-Fi).
+These are IP addresses from real home internet service providers (like your home Wi-Fi).
 To Viber, they look completely natural.

 Important choice: Static vs. Rotating